teghub/Turkish-Irony-Dataset/README.md

 # Acknowledgements

-We benefit from the following github repository:<br />
+We benefite from the following github repository:<br />
 https://github.com/ThilinaRajapakse/pytorch-transformers-classification <br />
-We reimplemented the codes to add weight freezing and 10-fold cross-validation features.
+We reimplemented the Bert codes to add weight freezing and 10-fold cross-validation features.

 # Execution